rninov/LRduino/README.md

 LRduino is designed to be an open-source modular controller for photo post-processing software, such as Lightroom.
 Use buttons, rotary encoders, potentiometers and any other interface to offer ultimate control over your photo editing.

-LRduino is initially designed for Arduino, and is currently in very early stages of development.
+LRduino is initially designed for use on Arduino, and is currently in very early stages of development.

 ## Prerequisites